maxtkrauss/DeepDiff/README.md

 - Model checkpoints and large data should be stored on `/scratch` for speed; code and results can be kept in your home directory (`/uufs`/Z:).
 - The project is designed for reproducibility: all scripts, environment files, and data conventions are included here.

 ## Citation

 If you use this code or data, please cite the original authors and this repository.
+For the associated research paper, please use the following placeholder citation until the official publication is available:

+> Max T. Krauss, Jakob Damman, William Walker, Al Ingold, Apratim Majumder, Rajesh Menon.
+"Diffuser-based Hyperspectral Imaging with Polarimetric Angular Sensing."
+(Manuscript in preparation, 2025).

 ---